ysun822/currencychecker/contributing.md

 - Add unit test for the function.
 - Write documentation for the function
 - Added vignettes and the usage of the function to readme file.
-- Integrate Travis CI into the project.
+- Integrate Github Actions for CI into the project.

 ### Yilin Sun's Contributions